-But when it comes to clitoral stimulation, I’ve come to expect a certain kind of orgasm: consecutive multiple orgasms that build on to each other and ebb and flow practically continuously.
+When it comes to clitoral stimulation, I’ve come to expect a certain kind of orgasm: consecutive multiple orgasms that build on to each other and ebb and flow practically continuously.
 This can happen with a finger or low speed settings on other rechargeable vibes.
-SOMETIMES it happens with the lowest speed on the Tango.
+SOMETIMES it happens with the lowest speed on the We-Vibe Tango.

-Most times, the orgasms I get from the Tango, as well as with weaker high-pitched vibes, are just so different: sharp, and very short spikes with longer in-between periods.
+Most times, the orgasms I get from the We-Vibe Tango are just so different: sharp, and very short spikes with longer in-between periods.
 The difference gets more and more pronounced as I increase the speed.
-It’s borderline painful and something that I crave sparingly compared to penetration or clit rubbing.
+It’s borderline painful and something that I crave sparingly.

-This can be an issue immediately after the first orgasm when my clitoris is sensitive and still likes pressure but not so much speed.
-It would be nice to have more settings with less widely spaced power differences and a “down” button, so I can turn the speed up and down as desired and reduce the refractory time between orgasms.
-Alas, there’s no such button, so that’s when I just turn off the toy and rub myself instead.
-Which is silly; doing that makes me think, “Well, what was even the point of using the toy?
-In the grand scheme, it didn’t really save me much effort.”
+This can be an issue immediately after the first orgasm when my clitoris is sensitive.
+At that point, it still likes pressure, but not so much speed.
+It would be nice to have more settings with more gradual power differences and a “down” button.
+That way, I can turn the speed up and down as desired and reduce the refractory time between orgasms.

-Don’t get me wrong, the We-Vibe Tango is awesome for quickies, and there’s no reason I can’t enjoy alternating a strong clit vibe and my finger, or using a weak vibe to start and strong vibe to finish.
-But more low speed options and a down button would’ve given me more ways to love the rumbly, high-amplitude goodness, without the pinchy feeling of the high frequency.
+Don’t get me wrong; the We-Vibe Tango is awesome for quickies.
+But more low speed options and a “down” button would’ve given me more ways to love the rumbly, high-amplitude goodness, without the pinchy feeling of the high frequency.

-Not enough power options, no “down” button, not enough pattern settings.
-These three complaints point to a glaring example of sacrificing versatility for simplicity: the one button control.
 One button scrolls through all the power and pattern settings, so I understand why there would be fewer options.
 Some people like how easy and straightforward it is.
 If you like a solid, simple, discreet vibe, this is for you.
-But the vibrator features ideal for me personally are simply not in the Tango’s nature.
-For that reason, I have to express those caveats about the Tango, while adding the LELO Mia and LELO Mona to my wish list.
+If you want something you can more easily control, add the LELO Mia or LELO Mona to your wish list.

-Still, many swear by their Tangos and take the battery life in stride by buying a back-up Tango ($80 each at SheVibe) to use in case of depletion.
+Many swear by their Tangos and take the battery life in stride by buying a back-up Tango (available for $80 in blue and pink) to use in case of depletion.
 It’s that kind of love and compromise, and it’s worth it to them, but the Tango is not for everybody.